jpluscplusm/blog.jpluscplusm.com/_posts/old/2011-08-18-a-vbs-script-to-audit-your-iis6-host-headers.md

 ---
 category: outdated-blog-posts
-title: "A VBS Script To Audit Your IIS(6) Host Headers"
+title: "A VBS script to audit your IIS(6) host headers"
 ---

-# A VBS Script To Audit Your IIS(6) Host Headers

 Here's a method to discover what website Bindings (i.e. unique `IP:port:HostHeader` tuples for anyone not IIS-conversant) an IIS6 instance has